 Price is higher than average.
 Some owners say the display has too many items, leaving a small clock area.

 Display screen can be tough to read.
-Some owners say the watch face is smaller than they expected it to be.
+Some owners say the face is smaller than they expected it to be.

 Wearing a fancy watch while running on the treadmill doesn’t quite make sense.
 A sports watch, however, is the perfect accessory for the occasion.
 If you work out and want a watch that looks great at the gym as well as with your casual outfits, a sports watch is an apt choice.
 Sports fitness wear is trendy right now, too, whether you’re at the gym or out socially.
 Once upon a time, you only saw fitness gear at the gym.
 Now, sports watches and other forms of athleisure are everywhere.